anton7c3/pureflow2/README.md

 ## Description

-Broken Crystals is a benchmark application that uses modern technologies and implements a set of common security vulnerabilities.
+Pure Flow is a benchmark application that uses modern technologies and implements a set of common security vulnerabilities.

 The application contains: